jrfaudree/HOM/homework.md

 [comment]: <> ( Ptolemy’s Theorem is stated precisely (with picture) in Problem 1 from this section.)

-[comment]: <> ( Problem A: Show that Ptolemy’s Theorem applies to every rectangle of sides a and b and then confirm that the conclusion of Ptolemy’s Theorem is correct for every rectangle.)
+[comment]: <> ( Problem A: Show that Ptolemy’s Theorem applies to every rectangle of sides a and b and then)
+[comment]: <> (confirm that the conclusion of Ptolemy’s Theorem is correct for every rectangle.)

 [comment]: <> ( Problem B: Let the points A, B, C, and D, have the coordinates below:)